rrovy4/group_7_final_project/README.md

 ### Interpretation

 - The first heat map shows a description of collisions by age and by the type of involvement like a cyclist, driver, motorcyclist, pedestrian, and passenger.
 It was observed that most of the collisions were caused due to diver's involvement and in the age group of 20-29 and 40-44.
 -  The treemap observes the time of day the collisions have occurred.
-It was recorded that the highest collisions have recorded in the afternoon followed by rush hour mornings.
+It was recorded that the highest collisions were recorded in the afternoon followed by rush hour mornings.
 -  The last bar chart represents the major causes of the collisions and who was involved in them.
-It was found that the causes identified were Aggregive and distracted driving, alcohol-related, medical of physical disability-related, red light-related, and speeding-related.
-What caused most of the collisions, around 4300 collisions, was Aggregive and distracted driving followed by collisions caused by speeding.
+It was found that the causes identified were Aggressive and distracted driving, alcohol-related, medical of physical disability-related, red light-related, and speeding-related.
+What caused most of the collisions, around 4300 collisions, was Aggressive and distracted driving followed by collisions caused by speeding.
 [Tableau public link]( https://public.tableau.com/app/profile/jason.hall7542/viz/KSI_16226919616790/Story1)

 ### Other Visuals